 To get you started, here’s what you need to know about FEA and SOLIDWORKS Simulation.

 What is Finite Element Analysis?

 FEA is the method of using virtual simulation technology to test how a product design reacts to physical effects including bending, heat, vibration, fluid flow, and other impacts.
 With FEA simulation tools, you can evaluate designs early in the design cycle, determine what will cause premature failures, quickly explore design changes to reduce cost and weight, and determine the product’s factor of safety.

 What is SOLIDWORKS Simulation?

 SOLIDWORKS Simulation is a portfolio of analysis tools that use FEA to predict a product’s real-world physical behavior by virtually testing CAD models.
 The portfolio delivers linear, non-linear static and dynamic analysis solutions divided into three products: Simulation Standard, Simulation Professional and Simulation Premium, each of which adds easy-to-use capabilities to solve ever more challenging problems.

 SOLIDWORKS Simulation is particularly valuable to engineers whether you develop complex systems or design parts and components that go into larger assemblies.
 SOLIDWORKS simulation and analysis tools reduce product development costs, ensure products reach the market promptly, and allow you to experiment with materials and designs that can result in products of minimal weight and cost.

 This is just the tip of the iceberg for what FEA simulation and SOLIDWORKS Simulation tools can do to help you test your designs ahead of time.
-To learn more about how these tools can help you and your business and to get your questions answered during the Q&A session, make sure to register for our free webinar below.
+To learn more about how these tools can help you and your business and to get your questions answered during the Q&A session, make sure to check out that free webinar below.

 About the Author